All UIS enterprise and business applications are in service at this time.

 Teams is often the quickest way to reach a coworker.
-However, when a coworker’s status is on Do Not Disturb or Away, it might not be best to send a Teams message.
-Setting up notifications for when their status switches to Available is a great way to know when to send a Teams message
+However, when a coworker’s status is set to Do not disturb or Away, it might not be best to send a Teams message.
+Setting up notifications for when their status switches to Available is a great way to know when to reach out.

-1. Navigate to the Chat sidebar in Teams.
+1. Navigate to the Chat tab in Teams.

-2. In your chat list, choose the person you want to add to your status notifications list and click More Options (the three horizontal dots).
+2. In your chat list, select the person you want to add to your status notifications list and click More options (the three horizontal dots).

 3. Select Notify when available.

-4. After you receive the notification and are able to message your coworker, you can follow the same steps above and then choose Turn off notifications.
+4. After you receive the notification and are able to message your coworker, follow the same steps above and select Turn off notifications.

 1. In Teams, select the three dots icon in the top right corner, then select Settings.